AsBuiltReport/AsBuiltReport.Project.Website/docs/dev-guide/creating-a-report-style.md

 When generating an As Built Report, its formatting and style is defined using a PowerShell (.ps1) script which utilises a set of [PScribo](../support/faq.md#what-is-pscribo) cmdlets.

-When creating a report style for a new report module, the default colours and logos (if permitted) should align to a vendor's branding guidelines.
-Most vendors will publish their branding guidelines on their website.
-A simple Google search should reveal all the information you need to create a report style for a particular vendor.
-Where a report module already exists for a particular vendor, please ensure you include the existing vendor report style in the new report module.

-This guide may also be used to create custom style scripts which match your individual and/or corporate identities.
+This guide can be used to create custom style scripts which match your individual and/or corporate identities.

 !!! info